BrianMorse12604/CSE110Lab1/index.md

 ## Important Aspects for this Assignment

-As always, it is important to follow the advice that many in CSE at UCSD always here
+As always, it is important to follow the advice that many in CSE at UCSD always say here

 > Start early, start often!
+>
+> ~~Stay up until 5am!~~

 Some of the commands that were crucial to this process were the following:
 ```